 Bollard Design and Installation

-Besides bollard category, you need to consider materials, functional design, footing type and spacing when choosing a bollard setup.
+In addition to the type of bollard, you need to consider materials, functional design, footing type and spacing when choosing a bollard setup.

-The most common materials bollards are made of are steel, stainless steel, cast iron, aluminum or recycled plastic.
+The most common materials bollards are made of are steel, stainless steel, cast iron, aluminum, or recycled plastic.

-The most common bollard designs are fixed, removable, collapsible, retractable manual and retractable automatic.
+The most common bollard designs are fixed, removable, collapsible, retractable manual, and retractable automatic.

 The footing secures the bollard to the ground.
 Standard footings secure the bollard to the ground using concrete and reinforcing steel.

 Spacing between bollards is determined by what you need to keep out and what you need to allow in.